east-sussex-county-council/Escc.ActiveDirectory/README.md

 A library for querying users and groups in Active Directory.

-## Check user permissions in ASP.NET
+## Check whether a user is in a group

-Check whether the current user of an ASP.NET application is a member of an Active Directory group using the information already available in ASP.NET, storing the result in session to avoid repeated queries by the application.
+You can check whether the current user of an ASP.NET application is a member of an Active Directory group using the information already available in ASP.NET, storing the result in session to avoid repeated queries by the application.

+Any `IUserGroupsProvider` can be used instead of `LogonIdentityUserGroupsProvider` to provide the list of all the groups a user is in.

 	var defaultDomain = new ActiveDirectorySettingsFromConfiguration().DefaultDomain;
 	var sessionCache = new SessionPermissionsResultCache();
-	var permissions = new UserGroupMembership(new LogonIdentityUserGroupsProvider(), defaultDomain, sessionCache);
+	var permissions = new UserGroupMembership(defaultDomain, sessionCache);
-	var result = permissions.UserIsInGroup(new [] { "group1, "group2" });
+	var result = permissions.UserIsInGroup(new LogonIdentityUserGroupsProvider(), new [] { "group1, "group2" });

-## Check user permissions in any .NET environment

-###Check whether a user is in a single group or a list of groups
+You can also check whether a user is in a group (or list of groups) based on their `WindowsIdentity`.
+When using a `WindowsIdentity` the `defaultDomain` and `resultCache` options are not supported.

-	var searcher = new ActiveDirectorySearcher(new ActiveDirectorySettingsFromConfiguration());
+	var permissions = new UserGroupMembership();
 	var userToCheck = HttpContext.Current.User.Identity as WindowsIdentity;
-	searcher.CheckGroupMembership(userToCheck, "group1" })
+	permissions.UserIsInGroup(userToCheck, "group1" })
-	searcher.GetGroupMembership(userToCheck, new[] { "group1", "group2" })
+	permissions.UserIsInGroups(userToCheck, new[] { "group1", "group2" })

+The interface `IUserGroupMembershipProvider` lets you specify your own implementations of `UserGroupMembershipProvider`.

-### Look up a user or users
+## Look up a user or users

-This requires the LDAP connection details when creating the `ActiveDirectorySearcher` instance.
+This requires an `LdapActiveDirectorySearcher` created with instance with LDAP connection settings (see below).
 Some methods use [ambiguous name resolution](http://social.technet.microsoft.com/wiki/contents/articles/22653.active-directory-ambiguous-name-resolution.aspx).

+	var settings = new ActiveDirectorySettingsFromConfiguration();
-	var searcher = new ActiveDirectorySearcher(new ActiveDirectorySettingsFromConfiguration());
+	var searcher = new LdapActiveDirectorySearcher(settings.LdapPath, settings.LdapUsername, settings.LdapPassword);
 	var propertiesToLoad = new [] { "displayname", "mail" };

 	// Get one user when you know the username